albar965/littlenavmap-manual/src/en/APPROACHES.rst

    about 45 degrees.
 -  ``Altitude``: A leg or hold that is terminated by reaching a certain altitude and is used mostly on missed approaches.
-Since the distance depends on the aircraft, 2 nautical miles length are used for this leg.
+Since the distance depends on the aircraft, 2 NM length are used for this leg.
 You can ignore the line and proceed to the next leg once the altitude criteria is satisfied.
 -  ``Manual``: Fly a heading, track or a hold until manually terminated by ATC.

 Runway fixes are prefixed with ``RW``.
-They usually have an altitude restriction a few feet above the runway.
+They usually have an altitude restriction a few ft above the runway.
 Higher altitude restrictions (i.e. > 500 ft) indicate a circling approach.

 .. _procedures-restrictions: